Here’s How To Make Non-Greasy Pizza

 Another thing is baking.
 Since baking is basically dehydrating, all the grease in the dough combines with the grease of the toppings, and all toppings contain fatty elements.
 You may be baking a vegetarian pizza, but that doesn’t change the fact that everything has its own natural amount of fat, therefore whatever you use as the topping will release some amount of grease.

 The pizza sauce also plays a part in the greasiness of the pizza.
-Usually, the store-bought sauces tend to be fattier than the homemade ones, as they contain more sugars, thickeners and oil.
+Usually, store-bought sauces tend to be fattier than homemade ones, as they contain more sugars, thickeners, and oil.

 First of all, fat doesn’t have to be a bad thing.
-Grease adds flavor to pizza, gives it character, and is a natural part of it.
+Grease adds flavor and character to pizza and is a natural part of it.
 If you want a fat-free pizza, you might be desiring the impossible.

-However, if you are a pizza lover but not a fat lover, there are some things you might be able to do to decrease the amount of fat and grease in your pizza and still enjoy its juiciness.
+However, if you are a pizza lover but not a fat lover, there are some things you can do to decrease the amount of fat and grease in your pizza and still enjoy its juiciness.

 Still, whatever you do, don’t tamper with the pizza dough, but rather experiment with the other elements.

 As seductive as it is, cheesy pizza is one of the greasiest.
-The melted cheeses combined with the natural crust grease can form a fat bomb.
+The melted cheeses and natural crust grease can form a fat bomb.
 So to enjoy your pizza and not worry about its fat content, switch to mozzarella or feta instead of full-fat cheese.

 Mozzarella and feta will melt perfectly in your pizza but won’t add fat or grease, as they are both low in fat and calorie.
-The flavor would remain the same, if not better because mozzarella and feta mix excellently with a variety of dishes.
+The flavor would remain the same, if not better because mozzarella and feta mix excellently with various dishes.

 Pepperoni and bacon are among the tastiest pizza toppings, but their grease content is unbelievable.
 When cooked on top of your pizza, they release all the fat they contain and become crispy, but the fat isn’t going anywhere.
-Therefore you will see small puddles of grease on your pizza, and if you don’t want them, you can precook the toppings.
+Therefore, you will see small puddles of grease on your pizza; if you don’t want them, you can precook the toppings.

 Precooking the meaty toppings will make them significantly less fatty but will also decrease their flavor.
 Putting your bacon into the microwave or frying it for a few minutes before you top your pizza will do the trick here but don’t expect the same flavor.